hypermodeinc/modusGraph/README.md

 modusGraph has a few limitations to be aware of:

-- **Unique constraints in file-based mode**: Due to the intricacies of how Dgraph handles unique fields in its core package, unique field checks are not supported (yet) when using the local (file-based) mode.
-These operations work properly when using a full Dgraph cluster, but the simplified file-based mode does not support the constraint enforcement mechanisms required for uniqueness guarantees.
+- **Unique constraints in file-based mode**: Due to the intricacies of how Dgraph handles unique fields in its core package, when using file-based mode, unique field checks are only supported at the top level object that is being in/upserted or updated.
+Embedded or lists of embedded objects that have unique tags will NOT be checked for uniqueness when the top-level object is in/upserted or updated.

 - **Upsert operations**: Upsert operations are only supported on the top-level object.
 Fields in embedded or lists of embedded objects that have upsert tags will be ignored when the top-level